-Bits Title Function (9) Done Secondary Bit (9) is used only in DMA mode.
+Bits Title Function · In DMA mode (receive or transmit), if User Request A requests a data transfer (Mode $\langle 3:0 \rangle$ = '1001 or '1011), the zero-to-one or one-to-zero transition of Request A does not cause an interrupt request to be posted, but is used by the user device to transfer data.
+(8) Done Primary Bit $\langle 8 \rangle$ is used only in DMA mode.
+This bit is set if a DMA transfer to or from the primary buffer has completed successfully.
+If a DMA transfer aborts due to an error condition, the DMA error bit is set instead of the done primary bit.
+Bit $\langle 8 \rangle$ is read-only, and is cleared by writing to the primary word count register.
+It is set by a Master Reset or an INIT.
+(9) Done Secondary Bit (9) is used only in DMA mode.
 This bit is set if a DMA transfer to or from the secondary buffer has completed successfully.
 If a DMA transfer aborts due to an error condition, the DMA error bit is set instead of the done secondary bit.
 This bit is read-only, and is cleared by writing to the secondary word count register.
-It is set by a Master Reset or an INIT. ⟨10⟩ Unused Bit (11) Flush Buffer Bit (11) is used only in silo mode.
+It is set by a Master Reset or an INIT. ⟨10⟩ Unused Bit ⟨11⟩ Flush Buffer Bit (11) is used only in silo mode.
 Writing a one to the flush buffer causes the contents of the buffer to be invalidated.
-This bit is cleared by either a Master Reset or INIT. ⟨12⟩ Unused Bit (13) DMA Error This bit is used only in DMA mode.
-It is set when the DMF32 UNIBUS controller either did not receive a BUS SSYN at least 32 μ s after issuing a BUS MSYN or the controller could not become bus master for a least 32 μ s after having asserted BUS NPR.
-Setting the DMA error bit causes an interrupt to Vector A or B, depending on whether User Request A or User Request B is used to request the data transfer respectively.
+This bit is cleared by either a Master Reset or INIT. ⟨12⟩ Unused Bit ⟨13⟩ DMA Error This bit is used only in DMA mode.
+It is set when the DMF32 UNIBUS controller did not receive a BUS SSYN at least 32 μ s after issuing a BUS MSYN.
+Setting the DMA error bit causes an interrupt to Vector A or B, depending on whether User Request A or User Request B is used to request the data transfer, respectively.
 The respective interrupt bit must be set to post an interrupt request.
-This bit is read-only, and can only be cleared by a Master Reset or INIT. ⟨14⟩ Master Reset When the program sets this bit, a Master Reset is initiated.
+This bit is read-only, and can only be cleared by a Master Reset or INIT.
+(14) Master Reset When the program sets this bit, a Master Reset is initiated.
 This bit remains set while the reset is in progress and clears automatically after the reset is completed.
 While the Master Reset is occurring, the program should not access the DMF32 parallel interface device registers, except for the parallel interface CSR.
-The program may write an one to the Master Reset bit while a reset is occurring, but such action is ignored.
-The Master Reset bit is high when the reset is occurring.
+The program may write a one to the Master Reset bir while a reset is occurring, but such action is ignored The Master Reset bit is high when the reset is occurring.
 A Master Reset initializes various CSR bits as specified in the bit descriptions.

-Table 4-36 Parallel Interface Control Status Register Functions (Cont)
+Table 4-35 Parallel Interface Control Status Register Functions (Cont)